A Distribution Testing Approach to Clustering Distributions: Algorithms for 2-Clustering

 \subsection{Both Unknown}

 In the case that both distributions are unknown, the naive upper bound, by performing $k-1$ independent equivalence tests (Table~\ref{tab:dist_testing}) is: We improve upon this using similar ideas as our two-stage approach from Section~\ref{sec:1known1unknown}.
 The first stage involves finding one distribution of each type, and the second stage partially learns both the distributions and then uses that to classify each remaining distribution. \paragraph{Stage 1: Find One of Each} Suppose that $D_1$ has the majority distribution $P$; if not, a similar argument applies with the roles of $P$ and $Q$ swapped.
 Since $r$ of the $k$ distributions are $Q$, we expect to have $Q$ appear once in a uniformly random sample of $\frac{k}{r}$ distributions.
-Formally, let $\mathcal{I} \subseteq [k]$ be a uniformly random subset of size $ \lceil \frac{9k}{r} \rceil$, and let $E_1$ be the event that there is at least one $Q$ in $\mathcal{I}$.
-Then $\Pr[\overline{E_1}] \leq \frac{1}{9}$ by Markov's inequality.
+Formally, let $\mathcal{I} \subseteq [k]$ be a uniformly random subset of size $ \lceil \frac{3k}{r} \rceil$, and let $E_1$ be the event that there is at least one $Q$ in $\mathcal{I}$.
+By a standard tail bound, we upper bound the failure probability by $\Pr[\overline{E_1}] \le e^{-3} \le \frac{1}{9}.$

 To actually find $Q$, we will adapt the \textit{unequal samples equivalence test} from \citep{DK16}.
 In our version, we draw $s_1$ samples from $P$(via $D_1$) to create a `sketch' set, which we then use to test the remaining distributions, drawing $s_2$ samples from each.
 Since the algorithm and proof follow from the ones presented in \citep{DK16}, we defer the details to Appendix~\ref{sec:unknownunknownupperbound}.
 The sample complexity of this test is: